 Mrs. Jennifer Gennick

 Jennifer Gennick holds a B.A. in Psychology with teaching licensure for grades K-8.
-She has thirteen years of teaching experience, all in lower grades.
+She has sixteen years of teaching experience, all in lower grades.
 She is currently teacher grades 4K and kindergarten.

 Mrs. Gennick enjoys working with children.
 She believes each child is a unique individual and greatly loved by God.
 Her goal as a teacher, with the guidance of the Holy Spirit, is to help each student make a connection with their Heavenly Father.
 Academic excellence is another important goal.
 Through engaging and interactive activities and learning experiences, they will grow academically throughout the school year.
 Mrs. Gennick believes having a strong start in school is a key to a child’s further success in school.
 She strives to make her classroom a safe and inviting place where students and parents know they are welcome.